JLC Community Project Information & History:

 - Combat hunger and homelessness in one or more of the communities in Charleston, Berkeley or Dorchester counties.

-- Have a project goal that requires both significant volunteer participation from League members and a monetary contribution from the League.
+- Identify a project goal that includes both significant volunteer participation from League members and a monetary contribution from the JLC.
+Project goal may include a volunteer only commitment.

 - Provide for collaboration between the Junior League of Charleston, Inc., and one or more registered 501(C)(3) nonprofit organizations in good standing with the Office of the South Carolina Secretary of State.